Collegeville/VirtualTeams/.github/ISSUE_TEMPLATE/virtual-icebreaker-games-and-activities.md

 about: This template will be used to describe different virtual icebreaker games and activities .
 title: ''
-labels: trust in virtual teams, Work Culture, Virtual Team Tips, Covid Virtual Teams, Virtual Icebreakers
+labels: Covid Virtual Teams, Virtual Icebreakers, Virtual Team Tips, Work Culture, trust in virtual teams
 assignees: ''

 ---